Thursday, April 12, 2012

 Singaporean Chili Shrimp

-I was feeling like a zombie that night...the effect of staying up all night.
-But I was in the mood for something spicy.
-It has been known that spicy foods can help speed up your metabolism.
-The main source of the heat, capsaicin is responsible for creating this effect, as it genereates heat and raises body temperature when eaten.
+It has been known that spicy food can help speed up your metabolism.
+The main source of the heat, the capsaicin is responsible for creating this effect because it generates heat and raises body temperature when eaten.
 Capsaicin is found in jalapenos, habaneros, cayenne, and on other chili peppers.
-For today's meal I used our local chili pepper, siling-labuyo (Bird's Eye Chili).
+For today's meal I used our local chili pepper, siling-labuyo.
 Have you ever heard of the saying Great things come in small packages?
-The bird's eye chili is small but it produces a lot of heat.
+Well, the siling-labuyo is so small but it produces a lot of heat.

 Sunday, March 04, 2012